Search

 Kindergartens

-The Marlborough Kindergarten Association facilitates the Enviroschools programme in all of its seven kindergartens, and supports teachers to look at the emergent learning process with a “Green Lens”.
+The Marlborough Kindergarten Association facilitates the Enviroschools programme in all of its eight kindergartens, and supports teachers to look at the emergent learning process with a “Green Lens”.
 Tamariki are encouraged to connect with nature in many different ways and to learn to respect the natural world and to approach it with a sense of curiosity and wonder.
 Māori perspectives are strong and embedded in daily practice, and opportunities are taken to share learning with whānau.

 Stream Study - Taylor River